ds4se/chapters/andymeneely/security_gotchas.md

 The security of a software system is typically defined as the combination of three properties: Confidentiality, Integrity, and Availability.
 Confidentiality is the ability for system to keep sensitive information from leaking out.
 Integrity is the ability of the system to prevent unauthorized tampering of data or functionality.
 Availability is the ability of the system to continually be accessible to the user.

-Each of those properties, however, are defined according to what people should *not* be able to do.
+Each of those properties, however, is defined according to what people should *not* be able to do.
 An attacker should *not* be able to steal passwords.
 An attacker should *not* be able execute arbitrary code.

 From a requirements engineering point of view, security is considered to be a **constraint** on the entire system that does not trace to any one feature.
 Instead, security applies to all features.